 Satisfactory Progress

-Ph.D. students in Classics need to fulfill the satisfactory progress requirement of the Graduate School in order to be eligible for financial aid and teaching.
-To do so, they need to be checked in, registered, and enrolled through the Registrar at the beginning of each semester by published deadlines, achieve a minimum grade point average of B (3.0), and work towards the completion of their requirements.
+PhD students in Classics need to fulfill the satisfactory academic progress requirement of the graduate school and the program in order to remain enrolled and therefore be eligible for financial aid and teaching.
+Students must be checked in, registered, and enrolled (or have applied for non-resident status) at the beginning of each semester by published deadlines, achieve a minimum grade point average of B (3.0), and work towards the completion of their requirements.
 The department uses the following provisions as definitions of satisfactory progress towards the completion of departmental requirements:

-1. During the first two years of graduate study, any student who is registered, working towards fulfilling their program requirements and has achieved a minimum grade-point average of B (3.0) (see Harvard Griffin GSAS Policies: Grade and Examination Requirements) is considered to be making satisfactory progress.
+1. During the first four semesters of graduate study, any student who is registered full-time, working towards fulfilling their program requirements and has achieved a minimum grade-point average of B (3.0) (see Grade and Examination Requirements in the Academics and Enrollment section of the Handbook for Students) is considered to be making satisfactory progress.

 2. If a student receives an INC, the student must complete the work of the course before the end of the next regular term.
-For example, if a student receives an INC during the fall term, the student must complete the coursework during the subsequent spring term by submitting work before the final day of the spring term (see Harvard Griffin GSAS Policies: Grade and Examination Requirements).
+For example, if a student receives an INC during the fall term, the student must complete the coursework during the subsequent spring term by submitting work before the final day of the spring term (see Grade and Examination Requirements in the Academics and Enrollment section of the Handbook for Students).
 Students who do not resolve an INC grade within the expected timeframe are not considered to be making satisfactory progress.
-In exceptional circumstances, an INC is acceptable for a course that doesn't meet a program requirement.
+In exceptional circumstances, an INC is acceptable for a course that is not needed to meet a program requirement.
 Please contact the DGS for clarification (classicsDGS@fas.harvard.edu).

-3. By the end of the fifth semester, a student must have passed general examinations.
+3. By the end of the fifth semester, a student should ordinarily have passed general examinations.

-4. Special examinations should be completed by the start of the seventh semester.
+4. Special examinations should ordinarily be completed by the start of the seventh semester.

-5. Before the end of the semester following the special examinations or at the latest by the end of the fourth year, a student must have passed the dissertation prospectus.
+5. Before the end of the semester following the special examinations, a student should ordinarily have passed the dissertation prospectus.

-6. By the end of the fifth year, and each subsequent year during which a student is allowed to register, they must have produced at least one acceptable chapter of the dissertation or equivalent thereof as detailed in the yearly written summary of the dissertation committee annual meeting prepared by the dissertation director and shared with the student and the Director of Graduate Studies.
+6. By the end of the ninth and tenth semesters, and each subsequent year during which a student is allowed to register, they must have produced at least one acceptable chapter of the dissertation or equivalent thereof as detailed in the yearly written summary of the dissertation committee annual meeting prepared by the dissertation director and shared with the student and the DGS.
 (See dissertation regulations.)

-Students are guaranteed financial support in the form of tuition and health fees for five years.
-Funding for an additional sixth year is available through Harvard Griffin GSAS’ Dissertation Completion Fellowship.
-Students who cannot apply for the Dissertation Completion Fellowship in their G6 year and who require departmental support to cover tuition and health fees beyond the fifth year must petition the graduate committee for an extension (see below).
+Students are guaranteed financial support in the form of tuition and health fees coverage for at least five years.
+When students have completed a minimum of two dissertation chapters, they are eligible for funding through Harvard Griffin GSAS' Dissertation Completion Fellowship.
+Students who are making academic progress but cannot apply for the Dissertation Completion Fellowship in their G6 year and who require support to cover tuition and health fees may petition the graduate committee for an extension (see below).

-Further details on the Harvard Griffin GSAS Satisfactory Progress Requirement can be found in Harvard Griffin GSAS Policies.
+Further details on the Harvard Griffin GSAS Satisfactory Progress Requirement can be found in the Academics and Enrollment section of the Handbook for Students.
 For further details about program milestones please see below.

 Petitions for Extension